 If the weekly rent rate is $300, the monthly rent repayment will total $1,303.57.

 Or, you can use our online monthly rent calculator below!

-A quick disclaimer: We give no warranties on rent calculations or monthly rent repayments.
+A quick disclaimer: We give no warranties on rent calculations, rent increases, or monthly rent repayments.
 If you have any further questions about leasing a rental property, make sure you contact your real estate agent or property manager.
-They will explain your month's rent, security deposit, upfront costs, rental period, and any other tenancy or leasing concerns you may have!
+They will explain your month’s rent, security deposit, upfront costs, rental period, and any other tenancy or leasing concerns you may have!

 If you’ve found your dream rental property and are now preparing to move, we can organise your utilities (for free) in a quick call!
-Simply let us know here, and make sure to check out our moving checklist to make sure you’re on track for your move!
+Simply let us know here, and check out our moving checklist to make sure you’re on track for your move!